AdrianoRabello/angular-testing/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Runin tests with coverage

+Run `ng test --code-coverage` and angular cli will create a folder inside the root directory and there you can access the index html to see the coverage ranger.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).